-Ever wonder what Jesus had to say about money?
 Some say that He spoke as much about money as heaven or hell.
-Ever wondered where the verses were about the topic.
+Ever wondered where the Bible verses are located regarding this topic?
 We have taken the guess work out of it.
-We have identified the key passages in the gospels where Jesus talks about money, uses money to illustrate something or verses that talk about areas where money intersects strongly.
+We have identified the key passages in the gospels where Jesus talks about money, uses money to illustrate something or where money intersects strongly with the topic at hand.
 Click here to get the study!

-Sidenote: some of the parables about money are more than one gospel so we included it all.. you can compare between them to see if there are significant difference!
+Side note: Some of the parables about money are in more than one gospel, so we included it all.
+You can compare between them for your own edification!

 The long and the short of it is simply an issue of trust.
 Can you and I trust God?
 Can you trust Him to make all things work out for good in your life?
 This is the essence of the faith walk: trust.
 Without faith (trust) it is impossible to please Him and faith (trust) is in its very nature a belief in things we cannot see.
 If you and I must walk by sight we will struggle in the faith walk.
 And if I am honest, it is at this point that I struggle.
 Can I trust Him?